apple/swift-migration-guide/Guide.docc/CommonProblems.md

 This means complete concurrency checking can surface latent issues, even in Swift 5 code that doesn't use any concurrency language features directly.
-And, with the Swift 6 language mode is on, some of these potential issues can become errors.
+With the Swift 6 language mode enabled, some of these potential issues can also become errors.

 After enabling complete checking, many projects can contain a large number of warnings and errors.